-As someone who rarely listens to any of the new musicians on the local scene, I was surprised at how excited I was to hear Fuse ODG’s ‘Antennae’ on BBC’s Top of the Pops’ last weekend.
-I have been listening to the show for over seven years and that was the first time I had heard a song by a Ghanaian musician.
+As someone who rarely the new musicians on the local scene, I was surprised at how excited I was to hear Fuse ODG’s ‘Antennae’ on BBC’s Top of the Pops’ last weekend.
+I have been listening to the show for over seven years, and that was the first time I had heard a song by a Ghanaian musician.
 Suddenly it wasn’t the song with strange lyrics.
 I texted everyone I knew who loved the song that it had made it into the top ten songs in the UK pop charts.

-In his defense he has some truly good songs that my friends and I have drooled over.
-But he still hasn’t been able to break onto the world stage.
+In his defense, he has some outstanding songs that my friends and I have drooled over.
+But he still hasn’t been able to break into the world stage.
 I blame his prolific release of songs, poor marketing and the dalliances with Nigerian musicians for his inability to become a world star like Fuse ODG and Psy.

 So here’s free advice to Sarkodie and all the other Ghanaian musicians churning out the same songs with incoherent lyrics about sex, women and little else.
 It’s not for nothing that it has taken Jay-Z and Kanye West over three years to release their next albums.
 It takes more than just a good voice to sell your songs, you’ve got to have great lyrics and sounds.
 I cannot emphasize the importance of great sound and lyrics, it has to be sharper, crisper and different all the time.
 Trust, we can tell when one of them is crap.

 Please!
 Nigeria isn’t the only country on the African continent.
-They have great musicians but I don’t get why every Ghanaian musician wants to do a song with a Nigerian.
+They have great musicians, but I don’t get why every Ghanaian musician wants to do a song with a Nigerian.
 It’s not like you gain equal access into the Naija market as they do here by pairing with you.
-That song with Tiwaa Savage will not get Sarkodie a headline concert in Nigeria neither will it get him access to the many American contacts Tiwaa and her friends has who can get onto the world stage.
+That song with Tiwaa Savage might get Sarkodie a headline concert in Nigeria but will it get him access to the other countries?

 Honestly, it’s each one for himself and God for us all here, it’s the big brother situation.
 The Nigerians are looking out for themselves and rightly so.
 The lack of appreciation for showing them how to do the Azonto is proof enough.